Cats (2019 film): Musical numbers

+† denotes songs absent from the soundtrack.

 Visual effects

-Cats uses extensive visual effects throughout to convert the live-action actors into computer-animated cats.
-However, during the production process, the film was originally going to include makeup effects and costume design with fur for the characters.
-Hooper had experimented with using prosthetics to create the look of the cats due to the then-prohibitive costs of visual effects, but the director was dissatisfied, feeling that "[Y]ou ended up with full-faced prosthetics where you lost so much emotion. [...]
+Cats uses extensive visual effects (VFX) throughout to convert the live-action actors into anthropomorphic cats via computer-generated imagery (CGI).
+However, the production originally intended to use makeup and costumes with fur for the characters.
+Hooper experimented with using prosthetics to create the look of the cats due to the then-prohibitive costs of VFX, but he was dissatisfied, feeling that "[Y]ou ended up with full-faced prosthetics where you lost so much emotion. [...]
 So all the paths seemed to lead me back to visual effects."
-Other reasons of changing visual direction was due to difficulties for most actors and dancers when testing the catsuits, giving much heat and sweat during rehearsals.

 When production moved to digital options, companies like Technicolor SA subsidiaries Mill Film and MPC joined in for the visual effects.
 To aid this, the actors performed in motion capture suits with tracking dots on their costumes and faces.
-The bodies of the cat characters were rendered with digital fur which was blended with the actors' actual faces.
+The bodies of the cat characters were rendered using CGI with digital fur blended with the actors' actual faces.

+In an interview with The Daily Beast, a VFX editor who worked on the movie confirmed that an early, half-finished iteration of Cats featured visible anuses.
+Another crew member is quoted as saying that the appearance was not intentional.
+Rather, it was the result of the film's "unique visual effects".
+Ultimately, one crew member was assigned the task of editing out anything that appeared to be an anus.